themagicalmammal/howtolinux/README.md

 #### Partitions to Create
 - 500 MB for Efi boot (Enough even for multi-boot)
 - Recovery (Very Useful, only Pop Os for Ubuntu you need to manually backup) <br />
+- Swap partiton (First, read [What about Swap?](https://github.com/themagicalmammal/howtopopbuntu#what-about-swap))
 - (Before selecting read about Brtfs & Zfs) Remaining for Ext4/Brtfs/Zfs System <br />

 #### What about Swap?
 There are two ways of getting swap (You can choose which is better)<br />
-- Easy Way (Brtfs users should not choose this) - Creating a swap partition (linux-swap), Now to do this you need to understand the importance of swap, if you have a low RAM device you need a huger swap like if you have 2GB ram you should get 4 to 6 GB of swap & optimise your swap ratio to a higher value.
+- General Method - Creating a swap partition (linux-swap), Now to do this you need to understand the importance of swap, if you have a low RAM device you need a huger swap like if you have 2GB ram you should get 4 to 6 GB of swap & optimise your swap ratio to a higher value.
 So, if you have higher ram you need lower swap.
-So, according to me numbers for ram:swap should be as follows, 2:6, 4:6, 8:4, 16:2, 32:0 (all values in GB).
+So, according to me numbers for ram:swap should be as follows, 2 & lower:6, 4:6, 8:4, 16 & above:2.
 Also, you have to adjust the swapiness property (given bellow).<br />

+**[BRTFS] -> [Snapshots](https://fedoramagazine.org/btrfs-snapshots-backup-incremental/) don't work on Brtfs if we create a swap file in that partition.
+So Brtfs users should either stick with general method or create swap file in a different partition.**
-- Best Way (Swap File) - Well this is a relatively new concept but you can create a swap file post installation & use it.
+- Swap File - Well this is a relatively new concept but you can create a swap file post installation & use it.
 You don't need to dedicate some fixed amount of memory to it like it does on linux-swap, that's why it is also space efficient.
-And best part is you can resize this or remove this whenever you want to. **btrfs filesystem doesn't let to create snapshots if there is a working swap file on the subvolume**<br />
+And best part is you can resize this or remove this whenever you want to.<br />

 **Post Installation Steps** <br />

-**Brtfs** <br />
+**Brtfs [Snapshots won't work]** <br />
 Go [here](https://askubuntu.com/questions/1206157/can-i-have-a-swapfile-on-btrfs#:~:text=It%20is%20possible%20to%20use,file%20on%20a%20separate%20subvolume.)  <br />

 **Ext4** <br />